robertwenner/comics/doc/outputs.md

 pages and put the URL in the Comic.
 If the Comic::Out::HtmlComicPage module wants to include the QR code in the page, it must run after (that means: configured after) the Comic::Out::QrCode module.

+Most notably: To export your comics as `.png`, you first need to export them as per-language `.svg`s, then the `Png` module will work with the per-language `.svg`s.
+This also allows to put modules between the language splitting and `.png` conversion, for example a module to add a copyright notice.

 ## Output Organization